voorhoede/lean-web-kit/readme.md

-# Lean Web Kit
+# Lean Web Kit on Eleventy

 **Lean Web Kit to kick-start your web project.**

-The Lean Web Kit is a universal [Vue.js](https://vuejs.org/) app made with [Nuxt.js](https://nuxtjs.org/).
+This fork of Lean Web Kit uses [Eleventy](https://www.11ty.io/) as a sstatic site generator.
 The app is connected to a hosted headless CMS called [Dato CMS](https://www.datocms.com/).
 The app is deployed on [Netlify](https://www.netlify.com/) and is configured to use [Netlify cloud functions](https://www.netlify.com/docs/functions/) to connect back-end services.

 To use it for your project, [download a copy](https://github.com/voorhoede/lean-web-kit/archive/master.zip) or run `npx degit voorhoede/lean-web-kit` using [degit](https://github.com/Rich-Harris/degit).